Graduate Writing Center

 The Graduate Writing Center conducts writing workshops and writing groups of interest to grad students in all disciplines, such as our annual Dissertation and Thesis Boot Camp.
 Check our “News” page or like us on Facebook for notification of these dates, locales, and times, or contact Dr. Steve Sherwood.

 Write Now, the newly organized graduate student writing group sponsored by the Center for Writing, motivates and support graduate students during the challenging time of manuscript planning, researching, and writing.
-The group meets Tuesday afternoons from 3:30 to 5:30 p.m. with Dr. Lindsay Dunn in the Center’s conference room, 419-J Reed Hall.
-TCU graduate students at all stages of their careers and from all disciplines may participate in this writing group.
-Students who could benefit from the Tuesday afternoon sessions are encouraged to attend.
-If you have questions about joining Write Now, or if you would like to observe a session, please contact Dr. Dunn.
+If you have questions about joining Write Now, or if you would like to observe a session, please contact the group director, Dr. Lindsay Dunn.

 The Center for Writing recognizes the high level of disciplinary and writing expertise required of graduate students and faculty.
 Therefore, writers will work only with professional staff members who have advanced degrees.
 The Graduate Writing Center´s current staff members include: